Choosing the right builder for your restoration & refurbishment project

 Guild of Builders and Contractors: Members of this body who become a “Trusted Member” have to demonstrate three years of trading with customer and financial referees, and abide by certains standards such as providing written contracts and clear payment plans.

 Guild of Master Craftsmen: Covering a variety of trades, each full member is assessed in person by the Guild to ensure they are reaching high standards of work.
-The Guild also provides a conciliation service for disputes between homeowners and member tradesmen.
+The Guild also provides a conciliation service for disputes between homeowners and member tradespeople.

 National Federation of Builders: Members must provide business and financial references, have public liability insurance and adhere to a code of conduct.
 Although it does not offer a guarantee against work, it operates a complaint procedure.